What is a Deposition in Law or Court?

 But if you really want to know, the technical difference, in New York, between a deposition and an EBT is the following:

-1. If a Court Order is obtained, a deposition can be taken of a person before a lawsuit has been started, during a trial, and even after a trial (see, New York CPLR 3102(c) and (d).
+- If a Court Order is obtained, a deposition can be taken of a person before a lawsuit has been started, during a trial, and even after a trial (see New York CPLR 3102(c) and (d).

-2. An EBT is taken during a lawsuit at the end of the discovery process, prior to placing the lawsuit on the trial calendar.
+- An EBT is taken during a lawsuit at the end of the discovery process before placing the lawsuit on the trial calendar.
 An EBT is usually taken pursuant to a Court Order but can be taken without a Court Order.

 Can You Have a Deposition Without a Lawsuit?

 Not usually.
-A lawyer can request a court order to obtain a deposition prior to filing a lawsuit, but this is rarely done.
+A lawyer can request a court order to obtain a deposition before filing a lawsuit, but this is rarely done.

 Where Will My Deposition Be Held?